COINtoolbox/CosmoABC/README.rst

 --------------------

 In order to reproduce the results of Ishida *et al.* 2015, first you need to make sure the NumCosmo library is running smoothly.
-Instructions for complete instalation and tests can be found in [LINK].
+Instructions for complete instalation and tests can be found in `[LINK]<http://www.nongnu.org/numcosmo/>`.